 person stole, but rather ask why not all

 workers are constantly on strike against the rule of existing social conditions

 their material needs through "theft".

-The masses, the proletariat, are conceived merely as an objective and agitated more or less in a “schoolmaster”-like manner.
-The needs of the exploited and oppressed population are classified into those that can be used for agitation, and those that everybody has to get along with by themselves alone in their own lonely way: reproduction of the capitalist utilization process and garbage collection service (even recycling day by day!).
+The masses, the proletariat, are conceived merely as an object and agitated more or less in a “schoolmaster”-like manner.
+The needs of the exploited and oppressed population are classified into those that can be used for agitation, and those that everybody has to get along with by themselves alone in their own lonely way: reproduction of the capitalist utilization process and garbage collection service (a day-by-day recycling process, indeed!).

 Also characteristic is the

 attitude of the "sound" socialists towards the so-called public